jolares/jolares/README.md

-- 👋 Hi, I’m @jolares
+- 👋 Hello I’m @jolares!
-- 👀 I’m interested in end-to-end machine learning and web development.
+- 👀 What are my passions and interests:
-- 💞️ I’m looking to collaborate on open source projects and technical documentation related to end-to-end machine learning and web development.
-- 💞️ I love to solve hard problems in innovative ways.
+  - 💞️ I love solving hard problems in innovative ways.
+This drives my interests in End-to-end Machine Learning, Artificial Intelligence, and Software Engineering.
-- 📫 How to reach me: Create a new issue in this repository [here](https://github.com/jolares/jolares/issues)
+- 📫 How to reach me: Create a new issue [here](https://github.com/jolares/jolares/issues)

 <!---
 jolares/jolares is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.